Hosnooo/quadrotor-lqr-mpc-nmpc/README.md

 ## Results Summary

-The project compares the controllers using:
+The controllers are compared using:

 - Total quadratic objective value
 - Input saturation count